GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 # STM32F103C8T6 (Blue Pill) Bare Metal Repository
   - Basic Repository for understanding the Registers present in Blue Pill Module
   - Created basic source files to use Registers for controlling purpose
+  - Boot Process:
+      1. Power ON
+      2. Stack Pointer (SP) points to the top of SRAM (Vector Table Offset: 0x00)
+      3. Reset_Handler is called (Vector Table Offset: 0x01)
+         (a) Copy ".data" section from FLASH to SRAM (.data referes to initialised variables) (b) Initilise ".bss" section to 0 (.bss referes to uninitialised variables) (c) Main function is called
-  - `Projects/Template` is the template which can be used as base while creating new project
+  - `Projects/Template` is the template which can be used as base while creating New Project

 ## Repository Structure
   - `BareMetal`: Consists of all the Register Address Mapping along with basic functionality Source Code